Analyzing MedAvail (NASDAQ:MDVL) and Progressive Care (OTCMKTS:RXMD)

-Progressive Care (OTCMKTS:RXMD) and MedAvail (NASDAQ:MDVL) are both small-cap retail/wholesale companies, but which is the superior investment?
-We will compare the two companies based on the strength of their profitability, earnings, valuation, analyst recommendations, risk, institutional ownership and dividends.
+MedAvail (NASDAQ:MDVL) and Progressive Care (OTCMKTS:RXMD) are both small-cap medical companies, but which is the superior investment?
+We will compare the two companies based on the strength of their earnings, analyst recommendations, valuation, profitability, dividends, risk and institutional ownership.

 Analyst Ratings

-This is a summary of recent ratings and price targets for Progressive Care and MedAvail, as reported by MarketBeat.
+This is a breakdown of recent recommendations for MedAvail and Progressive Care, as reported by MarketBeat.com.

 |Sell Ratings